tomcsojn/geograpy3/README.md

-This fork fixes issues with newer versions of nltk.
+This fork fixes issues caused by using geograpy with Python 3 and/or Anaconda.

-A rewrite that fixes more issues is available here, please use it instead: https://github.com/Corollarium/geograpy2

 Geograpy
 ========